Transition to District Elections

 Submit a map!

-Community members may submit maps identifying where they believe district boundaries should be drawn.
-These maps will be considered by the City Council alongside those drawn by the demographer for adoption.
-Click the link below to draw and submit maps online, or residents can print their own blank map to draw boundary lines here.
-Printed maps can be submitted at City Hall, 610 Foster City Blvd or by emailing districtelections@fostercity.org
+Community members submitted maps identifying where they believed district boundaries should be drawn.
+These maps were considered by the City Council alongside those drawn by the demographer for adoption.
+The link below could be clicked to draw and submit maps online, or residents could print their own blank map to draw boundary lines here.
+Printed maps were submitted at City Hall, 610 Foster City Blvd., or by emailing districtelections@fostercity.org

 Public maps (submitted prior to October 28, 2024)